 Socialization and interaction

-Budgies are highly social birds and thrive on interaction with their human companions.
-Place the cage in an area where the bird can observe and interact with the family.
-Spend time talking to and handling your budgie daily to build trust and strengthen the bond.
-Offer plenty of out-of-cage time for supervised exploration and flight.
-Socialization and mental stimulation are vital for a budgie’s overall well-being.
+Budgies are highly social birds and thrive on interacting with their human companions.
+Place the cage in an area where the bird can see and interact with the family.

 Common mistakes to avoid